2014 Toronto FC season

 The 2014 Toronto FC season was the eighth season in club history.
 During the off-season, Toronto FC agreed to a one-year partnership with USL outfit Wilmington Hammerheads.
 Jackson, Justin Morrow, Dwayne De Rosario, Gilberto, Michael Bradley, Jermain Defoe, Bradley Orr, Collen Warner, Luke Moore, Dominic Oduro, Warren Creavalle and Júlio César came to Toronto.

 Toronto opened pre-season on January 24.
-Toronto will start the season on March 15 against the Seattle Sounders FC and finish on October 25 against the New England Revolution.
+Toronto started the regular season on March 15 against the Seattle Sounders FC, and finished on October 25 against the New England Revolution.

 Background

 Background information

 During the 2013 season, Toronto FC finished second from bottom of the Eastern Conference.
 They had finished 19th out of 19 teams in the 2012 season.
 Toronto held off renewal of season tickets "months later than normal — hoping that off-season moves have given ticket-holders a reason to get back on board."
 Toronto FC agreed to a one-year partnership with USL outfit Wilmington Hammerheads on January 22.
 In the deal, will receive a minimum of four Toronto FC reserve team players.
 Also included in the deal is invitation for the Wilmington Hammerheads to attend the club's pre–season training camp in Florida, the club's coaching curriculum, and an MLS club's professional environment which includes a business relationship and a friendly.

 During the off-season, Toronto acquired Jackson, Issey Nakajima-Farran, Justin Morrow, and Dwayne De Rosario.
 Gilberto signed as a designated player.
 Gilberto had "turned down deals in Mexico, Germany, and other countries."
 In addition to Gilberto, Michael Bradley and Jermain Defoe joined the club as designated players.
 Defoe was due to join Toronto on February 28 from Tottenham Hotspur.
 However, Defoe didn't join Toronto until March 9 due to International duty with England.
 Bradley Orr and Júlio César joined Toronto on loan.

 The options on Gale Agbossoumonde, Joe Bendik, Mark Bloom, Bright Dike, Jeremy Hall, Chris Konopka, Reggie Lambe, Ryan Richter, Quillan Roberts, Emery Welshman, and Andrew Wiedeman were exercised.
 Joe Bendik signed a new contract.
 Greg Vanney was hired as Assistant General Manager and the Academy Director on December 11.

 Tim Bezbatchenko confirmed that Darel Russell, Michael Thomas, Stefan Frei, Justin Braun, and Danny Koevermans would not return to the club in 2014 after their contracts expired or their options were declined.
 The right to sign Stefan Frei was traded to the Seattle Sounders FC.
 Stefan Frei was the longest-serving player at the club at the time of the trade.
 Richard Eckersley and Matías Laba were traded.
 Jonas Elmer and Toronto FC "mutually agreed to part ways."
 Emery Welshman and Reggie Lambe were placed on waivers.